 DUPONT SORONA

 Leading fiber manufacturer DuPont is dedicated to sustainability.
-Made from 37% plant-based ingredients, its ‘Sorona’ fiber reduces our dependenc on oil.
+Made from 37% plant-based ingredients, its ‘Sorona’ fiber reduces our dependency on oil.
 With four different fiber variations, the ‘Sorona’ polymer can be used alone or blended with other synthetic or natural fibers.
 The ‘Homo Filament’ fiber provides softness and brilliant color as it is UV- and chlorine-resistant; the ‘Comfort Stretch’ fiber adds shape memory, moisture wicking and recovery; the ‘Homo Staple’ fiber works well in circular knit fabrics and blends well with natural fibers like cotton, wool, Lyocell and viscose, providing superior performance; and the ‘Comfort Stretch Staple’ fiber combines well with natural fibers such as cotton, wool, bamboo, rayon or linen to give fabrics a soft and voluminous hand feel.

 www.sorona.com